vocol/vocol/README.md

 ##How VoCol works

-By running vocolJob.sh in a predefined interval (e.g. 5min) as a cron job on some Webserver, it checks for new commits of a predefined github repository and collected all touched vocabulary files.
-These files are validates and in case of syntax errors, they are automatically reports as GitHub issues.
+By running vocolJob.sh in a predefined interval (e.g. 5min) as a cron job on some Webserver, it checks for new commits in the defined github repository and collectes all touched vocabulary files.
+These files are validated and in case of syntax errors, they are automatically reported as GitHub issues (with a notification to the commiter).
 In case the new vocabulary version is valid, it is automaticially published in a human-friend and machine-comprehensible way.

 Please visit our project homage, where VoCol is employed: [mobivoc](http://github.com/mobivoc/mobivoc/).